vojtech-dobes/nette-forms-gpspicker/README.md

 ));
 ```

-Keep on mind that provided address is not sent to server.
+Keep in mind that provided address is not sent to server.